Nekojiru: Works

-With the exception of Tsunami, all Nekojiru's work has main characters drawn as cats.
-Even in her manga essays, Jirujiru Travel Journal and Jirujiru Diary, she drew herself as a cat.
-But though the characters appear as animals, the artist chose as her setting not a forest, but rather the human world.
+With the exception of Tsunami, all of Nekojiru's work features the main characters drawn as cats.
+Even in her manga essays Jirujiru Travel Journal and Jirujiru Diary, she draws herself as a cat.
+But although her characters are animals, she still situates them within human environments.

 Her manga detailing the daily life and adventures of the cats Nyāko and Nyatta are held in high esteem.
-The major themes of her work are a childlike zaniness, cruelty and nostalgia.
-And, as is shown in Dream Memo, included in the posthumously released compilation Nekojiru Udon 3, many of her bizarre works of fantasy were based on her own dream experiences.
+Childlike zaniness, cruelty, and nostalgia are all major themes in her work.
+As shown in Dream Memo, included in the posthumously released compilation Nekojiru Udon 3, she based many of her bizarre works of fantasy on her own dream experiences.
 Psychedelic drugs like magic mushrooms and LSD also often appear in her works.

-Yamano Hajime, using the pen-name Nekojiru-y, took over Nekojiru's world, and continues to produce new works.
-On his official site, one could read a free chapter of Nekojiru's manga.
-At the end of November 2020, it was announced the site would be closed for a long time, and remains down as of July 2023.
+Yamano Hajime, using the pen-name Nekojiru-y, took over Nekojiru's world and continues to produce new works.
+A free chapter of Nekojiru's manga was available on the site.
+At the end of November 2020, it was announced the site would go on hiatus, and it remains down as of July 2023.

 There have been two animated adaptations of Nekojiru's manga, both of them focusing on the family of Nyāko, Nyatta and their parents.
-The first of these was Nekojiru Gekijō (ねこぢる劇場, Nekojiru Theatre), a 27 × 2 minute series which aired on Japanese TV in 1999 as one segment of Asahi Television's Bakushō-Mondai no Boss-Kyara-Ō (爆笑問題のボスキャラ王), led by comedy duo Bakushō Mondai.
-The second, and more famous, at least among English speakers, is the 2001 OVA Nekojiru Sō (ねこぢる草, Nekojiru Grass), released in English as Cat Soup.
+The first of these, Nekojiru Gekijō (ねこぢる劇場, Nekojiru Theatre), was a 27 × 2 minute series led by comedy duo Bakushō Mondai which aired on Japanese TV in 1999 as one segment of Asahi Television's Bakushō-Mondai no Boss-Kyara-Ō (爆笑問題のボスキャラ王).
+The second, and more popular, is the 2001 OVA Nekojiru Sō (ねこぢる草, Nekojiru Grass), released in English as Cat Soup.

-An English translation of all of her works will be translated into English by New York Review Comics on June 23, 2026.
+An English translation of Nekojiru Udon will be published by New York Review Comics on January 12, 2027.